According to a study by Capgemini,

 Post Automated Testing

-Overall, automated testing has become essential in modern software development, offering reliable test results, significant gains in team efficiency and boosted ROI for QA teams.
+In essence, automated testing has become indispensable in contemporary software development.
+It consistently delivers reliable test results, provides significant gains in overall team efficiency, and ultimately boosts the ROI for QA teams, solidifying its place as a critical component for success.

 Types of Automated Testing